greglnelson/shen-docs/learn_shen/index.rst

 Fast track learning is for people who already know functional programming and want to begin programming with Shen.
 We recommend you do the following.

-- Read the `15 minute tutorial for experienced functional programmers`_
+- Read the :ref:`shen_in_15mins` tutorial for experienced functional programmers.
 - Use the resources of fast reference on the left for key ideas.
 - Look up the guide for :ref:`system_functions` when needed.